Equal Employment Opportunity

 Employment discrimination is prohibited by law.

-Each department has an obligation to actively prevent discrimination, and to take immediate and effective action to eliminate it when it is discovered.
-This includes having non-discrimination policies and procedures in place including the process for filing a discrimination complaint.
+Each state department has an obligation to actively prevent unlawful discrimination, and to take immediate and effective action to eliminate it when it is discovered.
+This includes administering non-discrimination policies and procedures and a discrimination complaint filing process.
+Each department’s Equal Employment Opportunity (EEO) Officer is responsible for administering the EEO program and for assisting department employees with civil rights issues, including discrimination complaints.

 The Role of the EEO Officer